 For the duration of the stay, our reception teams are available from 8 am to 11 pm to take into consideration any complaints.
 Complaints may relate to the conformity of the accommodation to the reservation, the conformity of the services in relation to the Client's expectations.

 The Provider undertakes to respond in detail to any written complaint that is not anonymous.
-If the Client expects compensation for their claim, it must be written by registered letter with acknowledgement of receipt to the village manager within one month after the stay including the file number.
+If the Client expects compensation for their claim, it must be written by registered letter with acknowledgement of receipt to the Provider within one month after the stay including the file number.

 ARTICLE 10.
 LIABILITY

 In accordance with legal provisions the Provider is committed to the conformity of its benefits and services to the regulations in force.

 The Client expressly recognises that the Provider cannot be held responsible, because of the communication by its partners or by any third party of false information which would be mentioned in the brochure or the website of concerning the host sites, and in particular the presentation photos, qualifiers, activities, leisure activities, services and dates of operation.
 All photos and texts used in the brochure or on the website are non-contractual.
 They are only indicative.
-It may occur that certain activities and facilities proposed by the Provider and indicated in the description in the brochure or on the Site may be cancelled for reasons imposed by an administrative entity, for the application of health protection purposes, for security reasons or in the event of force majeure as defined by the French courts.
+It may occur that certain activities and facilities proposed by the Provider and indicated in the description in the brochure or on the Site may be cancelled for reasons imposed by an administrative entity, for the application of health protection purposes, for safety reasons or in the event of force majeure as defined by the French courts.